clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

 Sometimes the information we need may not be easily accessible via an API.
 For cases like this, we need to use `BeautifulSoup4` to parse an HTML page, traverse to the DOM element as specified by a selector, and then extract the attribute or text which is the exact data that we need.

-One way we could improve our cat bot is to send a random cat image every time the `/status` command is invoked.
+One way we could improve our catbot is to send a random cat image every time the `/status` command is invoked.
 We could, of course, just manually save some cat pictures to a local folder somewhere, but that wouldn't really give us rich *dynamic* content because realistically, one can only have so much cat pictures in one computer.

 ![task 3.2 screenshot a](screenshots/task_3_2_a.png?raw=true)